 We are subject to U.S. federal and state income taxes.
 We are the controlling member of Topco LLC, which has been, and will continue to be, treated as a partnership for U.S. federal and state income tax purposes.
 Topco LLC's previously wholly-owned U.S. subsidiary, Maravai Life Sciences, Inc. ("Maravai Inc.") and its subsidiaries, were taxpaying entities in the U.S., Canada, and the U.K. Maravai Inc.'s subsidiaries were sold and Maravai Inc. ceased to be a regarded entity and was deemed liquidated for U.S. tax purposes during the year ended December 31, 2021.
 Topco LLC's wholly-owned subsidiary, Maravai LifeSciences International Holdings, Inc., is a taxpaying entity for U.S. and foreign jurisdictions and had limited activity subject to a transfer pricing arrangement during the year ended December 31, 2023.
 Topco LLC's other subsidiaries are treated as pass-through entities for federal and state income tax purposes.
 The income or loss generated by these entities is not taxed at the LLC level.
-As required by U.S. tax law, income or loss generated by these LLCs passes through to their owners.
-As such, our tax provision consists solely of the activities of Maravai Inc. and its subsidiaries, prior to their disposal, and Maravai LifeSciences International Holdings, Inc., as well as our share of income or loss generated by Topco LLC.
+As required by U.S. tax law, income or loss generated by these entities of Maravai Inc. and its subsidiaries, prior to their disposal, and Maravai LifeSciences International Holdings, Inc., as well as our share of income or loss generated by Topco LLC.
 We anticipate this structure to remain in existence for the foreseeable future.